 Fixed sources of income include Social Security and SSI benefits, pensions, annuities, disability or death benefits, and other sources of income subject to a COLA or rate of interest.
 The determination of fixed income may be streamlined even if the family also receives income from other non-fixed sources.
 Two streamlining options are available, depending upon the percentage of the family's income that is received from fixed sources.
 If at least 90 percent of the family's income is from fixed sources, the PHA may streamline the verification of fixed income and may choose whether to verify non-fixed income amounts in years where no fixed-income review is required.
-If the family receives less than 90 percent of its income from fixed sources, the PHA may streamline the verification of fixed income and must verify non-fixed income annually.
+If the family receives less than 90 percent of its income from fixed sources, the PHA may streamline the verification of fixed income review is required.
+If the family receives less than 90 percent of its income from fixed sources, the PHA may streamline the verification of fixed sources.